 Buyers like those are increasingly common, but many other well-qualified prospects are not so well organized.
 They might be under less time pressure to move, they might be distracted with other obligations that their house-hunting moments are sporadic and rushed, or it may be a discretionary purchase and not a high priority.
 For whatever reason, they are in danger of losing track of your listing—even if it was one that looked promising when they came across it.
 It’s also possible that after too much time spent staring at the screen, even the most motivated house hunters can go temporarily “house blind,” failing to remember one they should have noted.

 That’s the point: a listing, in addition to being attractively illustrated and technically accurate, should also be constructed to make it in some way memorable.
 It’s not the kind of memorable that brings your favorite movie to mind again and again.
 That kind of memorable requires one-in-a-million creative genius.

 The marketing for your home for sale can be made memorable much more simply.
-Its messaging need only point up some unique feature (or express a point of view about its impact) that literally makes it easy to remember.
+Its messaging need only points up some unique feature (or express a point of view about its impact) that literally makes it easy to remember.
 Specific examples will differ for every property.
 A property that I recently listed and sold (within 3 months) used a dining room shot with a famous (and memorable) piece of art as the “money shot.”
-Another property that I recently sold (currently the highest sale in Greenwich in 2019) had as its core marketing photo an exterior front shot with th well known LOVE piece of art by Robert Indiana prominently placed in the foreground.
+Another property that I recently sold (currently the highest sale in Greenwich in 2019) had as its core marketing photo an exterior front shot with the well-known LOVE piece of art by Robert Indiana prominently placed in the foreground.
 When the memorable point rings true, it also helps buyers easily identify your property in later decision-making discussions.